-You might want to argue that the question is based on a false premise; the p-value is related to the probability of falsely rejecting the null hypothesis conditional on the level () and the null hypothesis being true.
-The question of whether the null-model valid or not is only assesed from this viewpoint and we certainly cannot assign a probability it.
+You might want to argue that the question in the subtitle is based on a false premise; the p-value is related to the probability of falsely rejecting the null hypothesis conditional on the level () and the null hypothesis being true.
+The question of whether the null-model valid or not is only assessed from this viewpoint and we certainly cannot assign a probability it.

 We find the that maximizes the posterior probability of the alternative for different values of and their corresponding posterior probabilities and p-values.